nimiq/developer-center/learn/protocol/glossary.md

 ## Jail

-Going to jail refers to the validator's state characterized by incurring severe penalties for actions such as forking or continuing on a fork.
+Going to jail refers to the validator's state characterized by incurring severe misbehaviors for actions such as forking or continuing on a fork.
 When a validator is in a jailed state, it is locked for an 8-epoch period and cannot be re-elected during this lockup.
 Additionally, all the validator’s rewards are burned.

 ## Justification